TempeHS/NodeJS_PWA_Programming_For_The_Web_Task_Source/docs/README.md

 ### Setup your environment

+1. Common VScode settings are set in .vscode/settings.json and default plugins are in .devcontainer/devcontainer.json (devcontainer assumes you have the [Docker extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker) installed.).
+Those with VSCode experience should adjust any settings to tehir preferences.

-1. Get the working files which includes this README.md
+2. Get the working files which includes this README.md
     - Open a new window in VSCode
     - Choose your working directory
     - ```bash